Salyut 7: Crews and missions

 Following up the use of Kosmos 1267 on Salyut 6, the Soviets launched Kosmos 1443 on 2 March 1983 from a Proton SL-13.
 It docked with the station on 10 March, and was used by the crew of Soyuz T-9.
 It jettisoned its recovery module on 23 August, and re-entered the atmosphere on 19 September.
 Kosmos 1686 was launched on 27 September 1985, docking with the station on 2 October.
 It did not carry a recovery vehicle, and remained connected to the station for use by the crew of Soyuz T-14.
 Ten Soyuz T crews operated in Salyut 7.
 Only two Interkosmos "guest cosmonauts" worked in Salyut 7.
 The first attempt to launch Soyuz T-10 was aborted on the launch pad when a fire broke out at the base of the vehicle.
 The payload was ejected, and the crew was recovered safely.

+Salyut 7 was the first crewed space vehicle to launch a satellite, when it fired the small experimental Iskra 2 satellite out of its waste airlock.
+This was performed mainly to deprive the US Space Shuttle of becoming the first crewed spacecraft to launch a satellite.